deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

     5) Notify all interested users
     6) Send to other nodes in cluster to notify their users

 That is done for every single update.
-So if your updating a thousand records thats 6000 steps.
-So if your writing things really quickly it will get quite busy quite fast.
-Previously we optimised this by having config (still supported) like `hotPathPrefixes` which skips the second step.
+So if you're updating a thousand records that's 6000 steps.
+So if you're writing things really quickly it will get quite busy quite fast.
+Previously we optimized this by having config-options (still supported) like `hotPathPrefixes` which skips the second step.

 Now with